bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 - Deploy the runtime group infrastructure
 - Apply default routes and controls
 - Verification test
-- Add public key to registry
+- Add public key to the registry

 ## Prerequisites